Belfast bap

 A Belfast bap is a large crusty white bread roll that originates from Belfast, Northern Ireland.
 It is best known today as the bread in a breakfast sandwich, but can be eaten as a regular sandwich bap.

 The bread is noted for its size being around half a small pan loaf (150–200 g), airy, chewy soft white interior and a distinctive hard crust that is almost burnt on the top.
-It originate from master baker, Bernard Hughes, who created this bread to feed the poor of Belfast during the Great Famine.
+It originates from master baker, Bernard Hughes, who created this bread to feed the poor of Belfast during the Great Famine.

-The bread can be found from bakeries and supermarkets in and around the city of Belfast, but is fairly unknown outside Northern Ireland.
+The bread can be found in bakeries and supermarkets in and around the city of Belfast, but is fairly unknown outside of Northern Ireland.